LekhrajShah/OUTDOOR--CASE-STUDY/README.md

 ## Business Problem

-Outdoor's total revenue declined by **2 percent year-on-year**.

-The project investigates whether this decline is linked to:
+The project investigates whether this Outdoor decline is linked to:

 * lower revenue growth
 * weaker customer growth